Introduction

 $ git log --oneline broken

-The markers for good and bad have moved, because we’ve given bisect more information, and HEAD
+The markers for good and bad have moved, because we’ve given bisect more information, and HEAD has been placed between them.

 $ python plot_buoys.py